Welcome to St Kitts cruise port guide!

 6. Island Sightseeing

 If this is your first time in St Kitts and you want to get to know the island, make sure you start your day on a guided tour of St Kitts and learn the history and lores of St Kitts.
 Many of these tours will make stops at several landmarks providing you with the opportunity for great photo stops.
-One of them is Timothy Hill located at the southern end of the island where you can see the stretch of land that separates the Caribbean sea and the Atlantic Ocean (on a clear day you can also see the island of Nevis in the background).

-Timothy Hill viewpoint is located only a 10-15 minute drive from the St Kitts cruise terminal and what you’ll see there is absolutely breathtaking!
+Timothy Hill Viewpoint is located only a 10-15 minute drive from the St Kitts cruise terminal and what you’ll see there is absolutely breathtaking!
 The area is quite busy and you’ll see many locals selling stuff and offering pictures with wild monkeys (agree on the price first!).

 Another famous landmark and a frequent stop in sightseeing tours is Romney Manor, located 25 minutes drive along the west coast toward Brimstone Hill Fortress.
-Romney Manor was a plantation house owned by the great, great, great grandfather of Thomas Jefferson, and nowadays a part of the estate has been transformed into a gorgeous, European-style garden filled with Caribbean tropical plants.
-Romney Manor is also home to Caribelle Batik and in the museum, you can see artisans demonstrating the batik process.
+Romney Manor was a plantation house owned by the great, great, great grandfather of Thomas Jefferson.

 You can do sightseeing by bus, ATV, or dune buggy – depending on your preference, physical shape, and budget.
 Some of the tours also include stops at Brimstone Hill Fortress and Basseterre highlights.